komakio/app/README.md

 ### Contributors

-We are very lucky to have attracted a number of contributors to help us out in building this:
+We are very lucky to have attracted a number of contributors to help us out in building this.
+You can find the up to date list of contributors [on our website](https://komak.io/who-we-are/).

-- Martin Sandholt, design
-- Wiktorija Marszalek, illustration
-- Steve Dempsey, implementation advisor
-- Ryan Waring, branding and UI design
-- Ehsan P. Rizi, medical consultant
-- Andrei Mindru, infographics
-- Aleksandrina Lazarova, infographics

 ### Sponsors